-- The lead school/kura board ensures an induction process is in place for appointees. - The cluster manager is responsible for implementing the induction process. - The cluster manager may determine that practical aspects of the induction, professional development and performance appraisal processes are undertaken by practice leaders. - The responsibility for successful outcomes remains with the cluster manager. - Practice leaders may also provide supervision, coaching and mentoring for new appointees.
+- The lead school/kura board ensures an induction process is in place for appointees. - The cluster manager is responsible for implementing the induction process. - The cluster manager may determine that practical aspects of the induction, professional development and professional growth cycle conversations are undertaken by practice leaders. - The responsibility for successful outcomes remains with the cluster manager. - Practice leaders may also provide supervision, coaching and mentoring for new appointees.